elcroissant/SDC-ND/CarND-Vehicle-Detection/writeup.md

 I trained a linear SVM using 8792 examples of car images and 8968 examples of non-car images.
 Feature vector lenght, which contains spatial, histogram and HOG features, was 6960.
 It takes ~300 seconds to extract features and ~8 seconds to traing SVC.
 After extracting features has been normalized and then split up into randomized training and test data sets with the ratio to be 80% vs 20% appropriately.
 The achieved accuracy on the test set was ~98.7%.
 Example predition of 10 classes took around 0.003 seconds.
 The corresponding code can be found going through all the cells between 6th and 10th in the P5.ipynb jupyter notebook)

-###Sliding Window Search
+Sliding Window Search

-####1.
-Describe how (and identify where in your code) you implemented a sliding window search.
+1. Describe how (and identify where in your code) you implemented a sliding window search.
 How did you decide what scales to search and how much to overlap windows?

-I decided to search random window positions at random scales all over the image and came up with this (ok just kidding I didn't actually ;):
+I decided to use hog-subsampling window search which uses number of cell to step instead of overlap.
+The cooresponding code can be found in the 13th cell of the P5.ipynb jupyter notebook.
+The simple example of how it works can be found in the 14th cell of the same jupyter notebook.

 ![alt text][image3]

+In the example above scale equal to 1.5 has been used with the cells_per_step parameter set to 2.
+In order to find best scale I had to used bbox heatmap to remove false postives.
+For details, have a look at the cell no 15.
+I then made some checks with different scale and heatmap threshold.
+From that excercise, I learned scale equal to 1 with threshold equal to 0 works best in terms of bounding box fit, but it was very slow.
+Very similar results I achieved also with scale equal to 1.4 and threshold equal to 5.
+See pictures below.

+SCALE = 1 and THRESHOLD = 0
+![alt text][image4]

+SCALE = 1.4 and THRESHOLD = 5
+![alt text][image5]

 ####2.
 Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?